Manor House Art Gallery & Museum

 The Manor House Collection

 The Manor House is an attractive Art Gallery and Museum situated in the pretty former Spa Town of Ilkley, benefiting from a picturesque riverside location.
 It offers the visitor exciting glimpses into the past and insight into the work of some of the best artists and crafts people in the locality.
-The Manor House has been arranged and furnished with items from the 17th and 18th century including some fine 17th century oak furniture.
-The 'SolarWing', now the Museum, contains displays that illustrate the historv of Ilkley from Prehistoric times through to the Victorian period when Ilkley was an important Spa resort.
-The displays include local finds of Prehistoric material, some Victorian items and some Roman artefacts recovered from the fort.
-On the first floor there are two galleries where lively and changing programmes of exhibitions are displayed.
+The Heritage Room contains displays that illustrate the history of Ilkley from prehistoric times through the Roman era to the Victorian period when Ilkley was an important Spa resort.
+The displays used to include local finds of prehistoric material, some Roman artefacts recovered from the fort and neighbouring vicus and some Victorian items.
+It still contains a few significant large Roman stone artefacts.
+On the first floor there are two galleries for exhibitions.

 Roman Fort of Olicana

-The Manor House is one of the oldest buildings in Ilkley and stands in the Roman Fort of Olicana, which was abandoned in the late 4th/5th century AD.
+The Manor House is one of the oldest buildings in Ilkley and stands in the Roman fort of Olicana, which was abandoned about 400 AD.
 Although the fort fell into ruins it occupied an important site that also became the focus of Medieval Ilkley and it is to this period of history that the earliest parts of the Manor House have been dated.
-Situated in the grounds behind the Manor House is a small section of ruined walling that was once part of the Western defensive wall of the Roman Fort Olicana.
+Situated in the grounds to the north of the Manor House is a small section of ruined walling that was once part of the Western defensive wall of the Roman fort.
 In order to identify the position of the fort, four plaques have been put up to mark the approximate positions of the gateways into the fort.
-There are three interpretation boards on the site (see map above) and a 15 minute video in the museum.

-Adult and school groups who would like information about education visits should contact Mary Bentham.
+Adult and school groups who would like information about education visits should contact John Cockshott as detailed above.

 Summer Walks on Roman & Victorian Ilkley.